SystemRDL/systemrdl-compiler/docs/dev_notes/preprocessors.rst

 ----------------

-A super-strict interpretation could imply that ``y.rdl`` never gets processed by the Perl preprocessor since the include only gets expanded in the final verilog-style preprocess phase.
+A super-strict interpretation could imply that ``y.rdl`` never gets processed by the Perl preprocessor since the ```include`` in ``x.rdl`` only gets expanded in the final verilog-style preprocess phase, after Perl preprocessing has completed.

 This is pretty unreasonable since Perl tags would only be able to be used at the top-level file.